tikv/rfcs/text/2021-02-24-coprocessor-plugin.md

 #[async_trait]
 pub trait RawTransaction: Send {
-    /// Acquire memory lock for a key.
-All other trivial rpc requests or coprocessor
+    /// Acquire memory lock for keys.
+All other trivial rpc requests and
-    /// lock acquire to the same key will be blocked by this lock.
-This lock will be
+    /// coprocessor accessing the same key will be blocked by this lock.
+This
-    /// released when the transaction is committed or dropped. async fn lock(&self, key: Key) -> Result<()>;
+    /// lock will be released when the transaction is committed or dropped.
+    ///
+    /// Will get a new `Snapshot` from RaftKV after the memory lock is acquired. async fn lock_keys(&self, keys: Vec<Key>) -> Result<()>;

-    async fn get(&self, key: Key) -> Result<Option<Value>>;
+    /// Get the value to the key.
+Will acquire the lock. async fn get(&self, key: Key) -> Result<Option<Value>>;
-    async fn scan(&self, key_range: Range<Key>) -> Vec<Value>;
+    /// Scan the kvpair in range.
+Will acquire the lock for the range. async fn scan(&self, key_range: Range<Key>) -> Result<Vec<Value>>;

-    async fn put(&mut self, key: Key, value: Value) -> Result<()>;
+    /// Put mutations into the write batch. async fn put(&mut self, key: Key, value: Value) -> Result<()>;
     async fn delete(&mut self, key: Key) -> Result<()>;
     async fn delete_range(&mut self, key_range: Range<Key>) -> Result<()>;

+    /// Commit the write batch to RaftKV.
-    /// Returns when Raft message applied successfully. async fn commit(self) -> Result<()>;
+    /// Returns when the Raft message is successfully applied. async fn commit(self) -> Result<()>;
 }